-We are very proud that HRMI co-founder Anne-Marie Brook received the prestigious Edmund Hillary Fellowship.
-This is a a three-year fellowship programme for high-calibre international entrepreneurs, investors, and startup teams to support innovative businesses that have the potential to make a global impact.
-Read Idealog‘s profile of Anne-Marie or watch the video below.
+We are very proud that HRMI co-founder Anne-Marie Brook was invited to join the Edmund Hillary Fellowship.
+This is a programme for high-calibre international entrepreneurs, investors, and startup teams to support innovative businesses that have the potential to make global impact.
+Read Idealog‘s profile of Anne-Marie or watch the 2017 video below.

 About the team

 K Chad Clay gave a Ted Talk about human rights and how they should be used and measured to build a better future.

 Pacific co-Lead and Samoa Ambassador Ms Galumalemana Ronna Lee appeared on a UN panel on human rights in Samoa.

 HRMI team members and twin sisters Mennah and Ayah Abdelwahab received the UGA presidential award of excellence in 2022.